 They’ve powered through seven recessions, competition from nearby shopping malls and now, they’re surviving the online shopping revolution.

-When Harry’s Coffee Shop and Sigi’s Boutique held their grand openings in La Jolla, the Beatles were still together.
+When Harry’s Coffee Shop and Sigi’s Boutique held their grand openings in

 When Bowers Jewelers, Adelaide’s florist, Meanley & Son Hardware and Rangoni Shoes opened in La Jolla, the Beatles hadn’t met yet.